 100% | 3 |

-The ComplyAdvantage Edit/Levenshtein distance algorithm has been tested extensively (both internally and by independent third-party consultants) across different names and name variations in our database.
-To reduce false positives we have capped the maximum edit distance change at one character.
-This allows for spelling errors/variations without returning large numbers of unnecessary false positives.
+The ComplyAdvantage matching algorithm has been tested extensively (both internally and by independent consultants) across different names and name variations in our database.